computationalmodelling/virtualmicromagnetics/docs/glossary.rst

    Vagrant Environment
-       The directory structure (including ``Vagrantfile``) created by Vagrant when ``vagrant init`` is called.
+       The directory structure (including ``Vagrantfile``) created by Vagrant when ``vagrant init`` is commanded.
 A single virtual machine can be managed in a given environment.

    Virtual Environment
        Virtual environments produce the same :term:`virtual machine` on all